mdonoughe/sbz-switch/README.md

 There may be a pop during the switch, or applications outputting audio may get confused.
 This seems to be a problem on Creative's end and happens for me even when switching using the official software.

+Some parameters are only valid if another parameter has been set or when using certain hardware, e.g. 7.1 surround sound speaker configuration.
+Unfortunately, these parameters will be included in a full parameter dump and may lead to errors when reapplying the settings later.
+It should be generally safe to ignore such errors, but they can be avoided by removing the offending settings from the dump file.

 Order matters when setting parameters.
-Not only does this program not order the parameters correctly itself, but it may even reorder parameters read from a file such that they apply in the wrong order.
+Not only does this program make no attempt to order the parameters correctly itself, but it does not honor the order of parameters provided in a dump file or passed from the command line.
+It may be necessary to apply settings more than once if they do not apply correctly the first time.